manaakiwhenua/nzsluc/classification-systems/nzslucs.md

             - Māori Reservation (various purposes related to Marae, Pā Sites, Papakāinga, Urupā, Wāhi Tapu, etc.)
         - River Boards Act 1908
             - River Bed
-        - Reservees Act 1977
+        - Reserves Act 1977
             - Road Reserve

-    3. **Production from relatively natural environments**
+    3. **Sustainable use from relatively natural environments**

         This class includes land that is subject to relatively low levels of intervention.
 The land may not be used more intensively because of its limited capability.
 The structure of the native vegetation generally remains intact despite deliberate use, although the floristics of the vegetation may have changed markedly.
 Where the native vegetation structure is, for example, open woodland or grassland, the land may be grazed.